Polkadot-Blockchain-Academy/pba-content/content-templates/slides/2-presentation-design-system-slides.md

 Mosasaurus had jaws capable of swinging back and forth and was capable of powerful bites, using dozens of teeth designed for cutting prey.
 Its four limbs were shaped into paddles to steer underwater.
 Mosasaurus was a predator with excellent vision but a poor sense of smell, and a high metabolic rate suggesting it was warm-blooded.

-It lived in much of the Atlantic and in a wide range of oceanic climates including tropical, subtropical, temperate, and subpolar.

 </widget-text>

 ---v